kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 Kùzu and other GDBMSs exploit this information by building join indices over the relationship tables, so the common joins of node records with their neighbors are fast.

-## RDF as a Knowledge Representation System
+## RDF as a knowledge representation system
 Let me now justify why some people refer to RDF as a knowledge representation system or to RDF databases as knowledge graphs.
 [Knowledge Representation and Reasoning](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning) (KRR) is one of the oldest branches of computer science and
 AI.
 Very broadly, KRR studies how to represent "knowledge" in computers, so we can develop intelligent systems